pestphp/docs/arch-testing.md

 ---

 In this section, you have learned how to perform architectural testing, ensuring that your application or library's architecture meets the specified architectural requirements.
-Moving on, let's explore how to create custom helpers on Pest: [Custom Helpers](/docs/custom-helpers)
+Moving on, let's explore how to test the coverage of your testing code: [Test Coverage](/docs/test-coverage)